 3) When the Properties window opens, select the LOCAL FILES tab and click the VERIFY INTEGRITY OF GAME FILES… tab.
 Steam will verify the game’s files – this process may take several minutes.
-Once complete, restart your game and check if it helps you improve the performance.
+Once complete, restart your game and check if it helps you improve your performance.

 Fix 3: Update your video card driver

-Your device drivers, the video card driver in particular, are important components that greatly impact your computer’s performance.
-If you get low FPS when gaming, one of the recommended troubleshooting steps you should take is to update your video card driver especially you can’t remember when was the last time you had it updated.
+Your device drivers, the video card driver, in particular, are important components that greatly impact your computer’s performance.
+If you get low FPS when gaming, one of the recommended troubleshooting steps you should take is to update your video card driver especially if you can’t remember when was the last time you had it updated.